miku/productivego/Slides.md

 # Go is fast enough

+* Go is not the fastest language, but fast enough
 * there is a (assumed) optimum for a given problem, between how fast it is, and how quickly you can implement it

 A tradeoff between time spent and runtime, e.g. as you **increase** the time spent